-As an organisation processes large quantities of user-generated data, it need to take full advantage of it, both to help the organisation to make effective business decisions and to deliver the most relevant content to the users of its products.
+As an organization processes large quantities of user-generated data, it needs to take full advantage of it, both to help the organization to make effective business decisions and to deliver the most relevant content to the users of its products.

 Technical solutions to dealing with big data